Book: Movable type and incunabula

-Early printed books, single sheets and images which were created before 1501 in Europe are known as incunables or incunabula.
-"A man born in 1453, the year of the fall of Constantinople, could look back from his fiftieth year on a lifetime in which about eight million books had been printed, more perhaps than all the scribes of Europe had produced since Constantine founded his city in AD 330."

-19th century to 21st centuries
+19th century to present

 Steam-powered printing presses became popular in the early 19th century.
 These machines could print 1,100 sheets per hour, but workers could only set 2,000 letters per hour.
 Monotype and linotype typesetting machines were introduced in the late 19th century.
 They could set more than 6,000 letters per hour and an entire line of type at once.
 There have been numerous improvements in the printing press.
-As well, the conditions for freedom of the press have been improved through the gradual relaxation of restrictive censorship laws.
-See also intellectual property, public domain, copyright.
 In mid-20th century, European book production had risen to over 200,000 titles per year.

-Throughout the 20th century, libraries have faced an ever-increasing rate of publishing, sometimes called an information explosion.
-The advent of electronic publishing and the internet means that much new information is not printed in paper books, but is made available online through a digital library, on CD-ROM, in the form of ebooks or other online media.
-An on-line book is an ebook that is available online through the internet.
-Though many books are produced digitally, most digital versions are not available to the public, and there is no decline in the rate of paper publishing.
-There is an effort, however, to convert books that are in the public domain into a digital medium for unlimited redistribution and infinite availability.
-This effort is spearheaded by Project Gutenberg combined with Distributed Proofreaders.
-There have also been new developments in the process of publishing books.
-Technologies such as POD or "print on demand", which make it possible to print as few as one book at a time, have made self-publishing (and vanity publishing) much easier and more affordable.
-On-demand publishing has allowed publishers, by avoiding the high costs of warehousing, to keep low-selling books in print rather than declaring them out of print.
+During the 20th century, libraries faced an ever-increasing rate of publishing, sometimes called an information explosion.
+The advent of electronic publishing and the internet means that new information is often published online rather than in printed books, for example through a digital library.
+"Print on demand" technologies, which make it possible to print as few as one book at a time, have made self-publishing (and vanity publishing) much easier and more affordable, and has allowed publishers to keep low-selling books in print rather than declaring them out of print.